|

 research with over 1,000 average divorcing and stepfamily adults, I

-pro-pose that these 16 traits reliably predict serious stepfamily
+propose that these 21 traits reliably predict serious stepfamily

-The more of these traits that apply to you all, the higher your odds of
+The more of these traits that apply to a courting couple, the higher the odds of

 major future stress, heartache, and loss.

-in the blissful haze of new romantic love will often
+in the bliss of new romantic love will often

 Minor kids depend on their courting